 Lora L. Brown is a Fellow of the American College of Trust and Estate Counsel (“ACTEC”).
-Lora is the Western Regional Chair, and also the Washington State Chair of ACTEC.
-She serves on the Practice Management Committee of ACTEC and is Chair of its Special Projects Subcommittee.
+Lora is the Western Regional Chair of ACTEC and most recent past State Chair for Washington State (2012-17).
+She is Vice-Chair of the Practice Management Committee of ACTEC, and Chair of its Special Projects Subcommittee.

 Lora served as Chair of the Estate and Gift Tax Committee of the Taxation Section of the Washington State Bar Association (2010-11).
 She served on the Executive Committee of the Real Property, Probate & Trust (“RPPT”) Section of the Washington State Bar Association from 1996 through 2007, including as Chair of the RPPT Section in 2005-06 and as Chair Emeritus in 2012-13.
 Lora is a Past Chair of the Real Property, Probate & Trust Section of the King County Bar Association.

 Lora L. Brown served on the Steering Committee for the development and publication of the Washington State Bar Association’s Estate Planning and Probate Deskbooks (published in 2006), and as a member of its Editorial Board.